 Funding for Undergraduate Research and Creative Work

 Funding for undergraduate research is available in several forms.
 Undergrads can participate in research that is already funded and directed by a faculty member.
 Undergrads can also apply for their own funding to support research in a project of their choice.
 Funding can be for research in a specific field, for research during the academic year, or for summer research.
-Additional information can be found at Clark's Center for Excellence in Teaching and Learning.

 Funding sources within Clark